 Our View on the Results

-All in all, these five top trends represent the foundation for organizations to manage their own data and make use of it.
-Furthermore, it demonstrates that organizations are aware of the relevance of high quality data and its effective use.
-These trends stand for underlying structures being changed: Organizations want to go beyond the collection of as much data as possible and actively use data to improve their business decisions.
-This is also supported by data warehouse modernization, which is once again in seventh place this year.
+All in all, these top five trends represent the foundation for organizations to manage their own data and make good use of it.
+Furthermore, they demonstrate that organizations are aware of the relevance of high quality data and its effective use.
+Organizations want to go beyond the collection of as much data as possible and actively use data to improve their business decisions.
+This is also supported by data warehouse modernization, which moved up one place to sixth position this year.

 Some trends have slightly increased in importance since last year (e.g., data catalogs).
 However, most trends have remained at the same level.
 The only exception is cloud BI for data & analytics which was in 18th spot for two years before moving up to 14th this year.

 This can be explained by the increasing interest in cloud BI.
 The idea of using a cloud environment to run BI and analytics is no longer merely promoted by software vendors but is transitioning from theory into practice.
 Even though adoption is developing slowly, the upward trend of the cloud tells us that companies are becoming increasingly familiar with using cloud, or at least hybrid, solutions.

 There are also no major shifts in the downward trends.
 Data preparation by business users dropped from rank six to rank seven due to data warehouse modernization becoming more important.
 Advanced analytics/machine learning and AI also fell one place to rank eleven.
 In this case, a continuous downward trend can be observed over the last three years (similar to Mobile BI in previous years).

 Companies are struggling to adapt machine learning mechanisms when the foundation – good quality and accessible data – has not quite been achieved yet.
 Most companies seem to be going back to the roots and concentrating on the basics of using and managing their data before they shift their priorities on to advanced methods.